 - American Medical Technologists (AMT)

-Points to Ask Phlebotomist Schools
+What to Ask Phlebotomist Programs

-Is the College Accredited?
-The phlebotomist school and program you select should be accredited by a highly regarded national or regional accrediting agency, for example the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
-There are a number of advantages to graduating from an accredited program aside from an assurance of a quality education.
-To begin with, if your program is not accredited, you will not be able to sit for a certification examination administered by any of the earlier listed certifying agencies.
-Next, accreditation will help in securing loans or financial assistance, which are often unavailable for non-accredited schools.
-Last, earning a certificate or a degree from an accredited college can make you more desirable to future employers in the Stanley ND job market.
+Is the School Accredited?
+The phlebotomist program and school you enroll in should be accredited by a reputable national or regional accrediting agency, such as the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
+There are many benefits to graduating from an accredited school in addition to an assurance of a premium education.
+First, if your program has not received accreditation, you will not be able to sit for a certification exam administered by any of the earlier listed certifying organizations.
+Also, accreditation will help in getting loans or financial assistance, which are typically unavailable for non-accredited schools.
+Finally, graduating from an accredited school can make you more attractive to future employers in the Steele ND job market.

-Attending Phlebotomy Training near Stanley North Dakota?
+Attending Phlebotomy Training near Steele North Dakota?

-Stanley, North Dakota
+Steele County, North Dakota

-As of the census of 2010, there were 1,458 people, 629 households, and 362 families residing in the city.
-The population density was 801.1 inhabitants per square mile (309.3/km2).
-There were 718 housing units at an average density of 394.5 per square mile (152.3/km2).
-The racial makeup of the city was 97.4% White, 0.2% African American, 0.5% Native American, 0.5% Asian, 0.6% from other races, and 0.8% from two or more races.
-Hispanic or Latino of any race were 3.9% of the population.
+As of the census of 2000, there were 2,258 people, 923 households, and 635 families residing in the county.
+The population density was 3 people per square mile (1/km²).
+There were 1,231 housing units at an average density of 2 per square mile (1/km²).
+The racial makeup of the county was 98.32% White, 0.04% Black or African American, 0.62% Native American, 0.04% Asian, 0.22% from other races, and 0.75% from two or more races.
+0.18% of the population were Hispanic or Latino of any race.
+60.7% were of Norwegian and 15.6% German ancestry.

 More Bloody Awesome Locations in North Dakota